mdarif551578/ronggriho-ui/blueprint.md

 ## 1. Core Concept

-Rong Griho is a modern e-commerce platform focused on providing a seamless shopping experience for Bangladeshi apparel and accessories.
-It combines contemporary design with traditional styles, featuring a user-friendly interface and robust functionality for customers.
+Rong Griho is a modern fashion platform curated for the young, urban Bangladeshi.
+It bridges the gap between global trends and local identity, offering a unique blend of "Urban Desi" and "Global Threads" styles.
+The focus is on contemporary apparel and accessories that resonate with a digitally-native generation.

 ## 2. Key Features

 ### Customer-Facing
 - **Product Discovery**:
-    - Browse all products with filtering (category, size, color, price) and sorting.
+    - Browse products with modern filtering (category, size, color, price) and sorting.
-    - View products by specific categories.
+    - View products by curated categories like "Urban Desi" and "Global Threads".
-    - Homepage with featured products, flash deals, and category highlights.
+    - Homepage with featured looks, new arrivals, and trending styles.
 - **Product Details**:
     - View product information, including multiple images, description, pricing, and available sizes/colors.
-    - See related products to encourage further browsing.
+    - See "Complete the Look" suggestions for related items.
 - **Shopping Cart**:
     - Add/remove items and update quantities.
     - View order summary and subtotal.